huseinnashr/laravel-ecommerce-restful-api/README.md

 ### How to run

 1. Download docker
-2. Run `docker-compose run -d --build` to build and run the container in detach mode.
+2. Run `docker-compose up -d --build` to build and run the container in detach mode.
 3. Run `docker-compose run --rm artisan migrate:refresh --seed` to migrate & seed the database.
 4. The system should be running on `localhost:8080`